Simple Recipe Works: Vision-Language-Action Models are Natural Continual Learners with Reinforcement Learning: Analysis: What Makes Sequential Fine-Tuning So Effective?

 \textbf{Effect of On-Policy RL: } The observation that on-policy RL helps prevent forgetting has been noted in several recent papers in the LLM domain~\citep{shenfeld2025rlsrazoronlinereinforcement, chen2025retaining, lai2026reinforcementfinetuningnaturallymitigates}.
 While no previous work has demonstrated this phenomenon in the VLA domain, it is perhaps not surprising that a similar conclusion holds.

 As pointed out in \cite{shenfeld2025rlsrazoronlinereinforcement}, this effect can largely be attributed to the use of on-policy data.
 Specifically, let $\pi_0(a\mid s)$ denote the base policy and $\pi_\theta(a\mid s)$ the adapted policy.
-Supervised fine-tuning (SFT) learns with
+Supervised fine-tuning learns with

-Thus, SFT increases the log-probability of dataset actions regardless of how small $\pi_0(a\mid s)$ was.
+Thus, supervised fine-tuning increases the log-probability of dataset actions regardless of how small $\pi_0(a\mid s)$ was.
 If the dataset contains actions outside the high-probability region of $\pi_0$, probability mass must be shifted into regions where $\pi_0(a\mid s)$ is small.
-This necessarily increases the forward KL divergence
+This necessarily increases the forward KL divergence:

 which grows when $\pi_\theta$ allocates mass to actions unlikely under $\pi_0$.

 The policy gradient update, by contrast, results in

 where $d_{\pi_\theta}$ is the on-policy state distribution and $A^{\pi_\theta}(s,a)$ is the advantage function.
 Crucially, both the objective and its gradient are weighted by samples $(s,a) \sim d_{\pi_\theta}(s)\pi_\theta(a \mid s)$.
 In other words, policy gradient updates only reweight probability mass where $\pi_\theta$ already has support, and cannot suddenly assign high probability to actions with near-zero probability.
 As a result, the probability mass can only move gradually outward from the support of $\pi_0$, creating an implicit objective that minimizes KL drift from $\pi_0$.
 Since forgetting empirically correlates with forward KL from $\pi_0$~\citep{shenfeld2025rlsrazoronlinereinforcement}, such an implicit regularization helps the model retain its learning capability and mitigate catastrophic forgetting.